EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 Perform this task on CL1.

 1. In the context menu of **Start**, click **Terminal**.
-1. Store the credential for an Enterprise Admin in a variable.
+1. Store the credential for a domain admin in a variable.

     ````powershell
     $credential = Get-Credential